davidwhitney/ReallySimpleEventing/README.md

 If you have a DI container, you can either:

 * Write your own ActivationStrategy that Implements IHandlerActivationStrategy
-* Use our DelegatedActivation strategy with a Func passed to it's contructor binding to your container.
+* Use our DelegatedActivationWithDiscovery strategy with a Func passed to it's contructor binding to your container.

 You can override the ActivationStrategy by doing this in your App_Start / Bootstrapping code

     ReallySimpleEventing.ActivationStrategy = new MyActivationStrategy(); // Your own
-    ReallySimpleEventing.ActivationStrategy = new DelegatedActivation(Kernel.GetService); // Delegated activation
+    ReallySimpleEventing.ActivationStrategy = new DelegatedActivationWithDiscovery(Kernel.GetService); // Delegated activation

-The constructor for DelegatedActivation takes
+The constructor for DelegatedActivationWithDiscovery takes

 	Func<Type, object> createHandler